TheRealOwenRees/plantID_discordbot/README.md

 ## Development

 Want to contribute?
-Simply fork, clone, edit and then create a pull request.
+Simply clone/fork, edit and then create a pull request.
 Details of how to do this can be found [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).

 ## Credits
 - [themanifold](https://github.com/themanifold) who cast his careful eye over the code, making sure that I wasn't making any obvious errors, and for making my todo list longer each day